hbc/knowledgebase/bcbio_chip_userstory_draft.md

 * `antibody` specifies the target histone modification which ultimately translates to narrow or broad peak calling.
 More information can be found below.

 #### 1.3.1 The batch column
 In our example dataset we have one input for every chip.
 For example ko_sample1_chip has a corresponding ko_sample1_input.
-As such in the 'batch` column, each has the value **pair1**.
+As such in the `batch` column, each has the value **pair1**.
 However, **sometimes the same input is used for multiple chips**.
 In this case you will need to list mutiple pair values in `batch` column for the input sample.
 Below is a metadata example for the case where two chips were performed on ko_sample1 (one for Prdm16 and one for H3K4me1) but only a single input was generated:

 ```